 Again, Esther stopped speaking to let Ben assimilate this information.

 “Are you saying I’m a control freak?” ventured Ben.

 “Fear,” said Esther.
 “Fear of being hurt.”

 After a pause, Esther continued, “I have given you a lot to think about and I do not expect you to agree with all the information I have given you.
 In fact, I do not want you to agree.
-I would like you to think about what I am telling you, so that you can understand your patterns of behaviour.
+I would like you to think about what I am telling you so that you can understand your patterns of behaviour.
 In so doing, you can make better choices and feel more confident in dealing with relationship stress.
 You don’t have to become a therapist (that’s for those of us who really enjoy torture) but you do need to understand yourself better if you wish to be happy.”

-Ben wondered if the last bit was a joke, although, Esther wasn’t smiling.
+Ben wondered if the last bit was a joke, although Esther wasn’t smiling.

 “Understanding ourselves takes work and courage,” said Esther.
 “Whether or not we choose to do it is up to us.
-Although, really, we don’t have a choice because, eventually, the pain will make it intolerable.
+Although, essentially, we don’t have a choice because, eventually, the pain will make it intolerable.
 It’s more a matter of how much pain we are willing to endure before we undergo the ‘pain’ of transformation.
 At least, the latter pain gets us somewhere.”